carlosedp/morphedit/public/USER_MANUAL.md

 ## Introduction

-**MorphEdit** is a browser-based audio editor specifically designed for preparing audio files for the **MakeNoise Morphagene** granular synthesis module.
-It provides powerful tools for adding splice markers, cropping audio, applying fades, and exporting in the optimal format for the Morphagene.
+MorphEdit is a powerful, browser-based audio editor designed for preparing audio files for samplers and hardware instruments.
+While offering some features for the **MakeNoise Morphagene** granular synthesis module, it serves as a versatile tool for general audio editing tasks including splicing, cropping, fading, and concatenation making it perfect for audio sample manipulation across various sampling devices.

-Although primarily focused on Morphagene users, MorphEdit can also be used for general audio editing tasks such as cropping, fading, and concatenating audio files.

 ![app overview](img/overview.png)